bradserbuddy/Buddy-JS-SDK/README.md

 ### REST Interface

-Each SDK provides general wrappers that make REST calls to Buddy. <Add more SDK-specific information here>
+Each SDK provides wrappers that make REST calls to Buddy.

 #### POST